Panettone

 It has a cupola shape, which extends from a cylindrical base and is usually about 12-15 cm high for a panettone weighing 1 kg.
 Other bases may be used, such as an octagon, or a frustum with a star section shape more common to pandoro.
 It is made during a long process that involves curing the dough, which is acidic, similar to sourdough.
 The proofing process alone takes several days, giving the cake its distinctive fluffy characteristics.
 It contains candied orange, citron, and lemon zest, as well as raisins, which are added dry and not soaked.
 Many other variations are available such as plain or with chocolate.
 It is served in wedge shapes, vertically cut, accompanied with sweet hot beverages or a sweet wine, such as Asti or Moscato d'Asti.
 In some regions of Italy, it is served with crema al mascarpone, a cream made by combining eggs, mascarpone, and a sweet liqueur.

-Efforts are underway to obtain Protected Designation of Origin and Denominazione di origine controllata status for this product, but these have not yet been successful.
-Former Italian Agriculture Minister Paolo De Castro was known to be looking at ways to protect genuine Italian cakes from growing competition in South America, and exploring whether action could be taken at the World Trade Organization.
+Efforts are underway to obtain protected designation of origin (PDO) and denominazione di origine controllata (DOC) status for this product, but these have not yet been successful.

 Origins

 In Italy, historical accounts of panettone invariably state that it originated in Milan.
-The word panettone derives from panetto, a small loaf bread.
-The augmentative suffix -one changes the meaning to "large bread".
+The word panettone derives from panetto, a small loaf of bread.
+The augmentative suffix -one changes the meaning to 'large bread'.

-The beginnings of this cake appear to date from the Roman Empire, when ancient Romans sweetened a type of leavened cake with honey.

-It is possibly mentioned in a contemporary recipe book written by Italian Bartolomeo Scappi, personal chef to popes and emperors during the time of Charles V. The oldest and most certain attestation of the panettone is found in a register of expenses of the Borromeo college of Pavia in 1599: on 23 December of that year in the list of courses provided for lunch Christmas costs also appear for 5 pounds of butter, 2 of raisins and 3 ounces of spices given to the baker to make 13 "loaves" to be given to college students on Christmas Day.
+It is possibly mentioned in a contemporary recipe book written by Italian Bartolomeo Scappi, personal chef to popes and emperors during the time of Charles V. The oldest and most certain attestation of the panettone is found in a register of expenses of the Borromeo college of Pavia in 1599: on 23 December of that year in the list of courses provided for Christmas lunch, costs also appear for 5 pounds of butter, 2 pounds of raisins and 3 ounces of spices given to the baker to make 13 "loaves" to be given to college students on Christmas Day.
 The first recorded association of panettone with Christmas can be found in the Italian writings of the 18th century illuminist Pietro Verri.
 He refers to it as pan de ton ('luxury bread').